Camtek (CAMT) Surpasses Market Returns: Some Facts Worth Knowing

-Shares of the maker of automatic optical inspection and process enhancement systems have appreciated by 25.75% over the course of the past month, outperforming the Computer and Technology sector's gain of 8.5%, and the S&P 500's gain of 5.12%.
+Heading into today, shares of the maker of automatic optical inspection and process enhancement systems had gained 20.39% over the past month, outpacing the Computer and Technology sector's gain of 8.25% and the S&P 500's gain of 4.99%.

-Market participants will be closely following the financial results of Camtek in its upcoming release.
-It is anticipated that the company will report an EPS of $0.79, marking a 19.7% rise compared to the same quarter of the previous year.
-At the same time, our most recent consensus estimate is projecting a revenue of $121.65 million, reflecting a 18.58% rise from the equivalent quarter last year.
+The upcoming earnings release of Camtek will be of great interest to investors.
+The company is predicted to post an EPS of $0.79, indicating a 19.7% growth compared to the equivalent quarter last year.
+Meanwhile, the latest consensus estimate predicts the revenue to be $121.65 million, indicating a 18.58% increase compared to the same quarter of the previous year.

-For the full year, the Zacks Consensus Estimates are projecting earnings of $3.2 per share and revenue of $488.2 million, which would represent changes of +13.07% and +13.74%, respectively, from the prior year.
+Regarding the entire year, the Zacks Consensus Estimates forecast earnings of $3.2 per share and revenue of $487.08 million, indicating changes of +13.07% and +13.48%, respectively, compared to the previous year.

-Investors should also take note of any recent adjustments to analyst estimates for Camtek.
-These latest adjustments often mirror the shifting dynamics of short-term business patterns.
-As such, positive estimate revisions reflect analyst optimism about the business and profitability.
+It is also important to note the recent changes to analyst estimates for Camtek.
+These revisions help to show the ever-changing nature of near-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has remained steady.
-Camtek presently features a Zacks Rank of #3 (Hold).
+The Zacks Rank system, spanning from #1 (Strong Buy) to #5 (Strong Sell), boasts an impressive track record of outperformance, audited externally, with #1 ranked stocks yielding an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+Camtek is currently sporting a Zacks Rank of #3 (Hold).

-In the context of valuation, Camtek is at present trading with a Forward P/E ratio of 25.67.
-This indicates a discount in contrast to its industry's Forward P/E of 31.13.
+Digging into valuation, Camtek currently has a Forward P/E ratio of 27.36.
+This expresses a discount compared to the average Forward P/E of 32.53 of its industry.

-Meanwhile, CAMT's PEG ratio is currently 2.03.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Electronics - Measuring Instruments was holding an average PEG ratio of 1.99 at yesterday's closing price.
+One should further note that CAMT currently holds a PEG ratio of 2.17.
+The PEG ratio is akin to the commonly utilized P/E ratio, but this measure also incorporates the company's anticipated earnings growth rate.
+As the market closed yesterday, the Electronics - Measuring Instruments industry was having an average PEG ratio of 2.07.

 The Electronics - Measuring Instruments industry is part of the Computer and Technology sector.
-Currently, this industry holds a Zacks Industry Rank of 175, positioning it in the bottom 29% of all 250+ industries.
+At present, this industry carries a Zacks Industry Rank of 174, placing it within the bottom 30% of over 250 industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report